 There are several others besides Amazon.
 In France, there’s Cdiscount or Otto in Germany.
 I think it really depends on the country.
 In France, Germany and the UK, Amazon is way bigger than in Benelux or Nordics, for example, where it has just begun taking root.

-Growing Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... share for Amazon and the direct access to products through their search engine may bother Google, and as a result, we might expect a few changes with the current dominance of Google ads.
+Growing Market share can be defined as a percentage accounted for by a given producer or brand in its own... for Amazon and the direct access to products through their search engine may bother Google, and as a result, we might expect a few changes with the current dominance of Google ads.

 “I reckon that players like Google are in a bit of a pickle with this because they are missing out on all this traffic at the moment, and Amazon is proving to be a real competitor” Van Nuenen added.